honzie/mocha-chai-boilerplate/README.md

 The benefit of this boilerplate is that the test files automatically import their corresponding source files.
 This makes unit testing easy.

-## Using the `template.js`
+## Using the `template.txt`

 Inside your `/test` folder, create test files that match your `/src` structure.
-For example, your folder structure might look like the following, with each `test-*.js` file being a copy of `template.js`.
+For example, your folder structure might look like the following, with each `test-*.js` file being a copy of `template.txt`.

 ```
 /src